dylanfisher/forest/README.md

 Big Picture

+- [ ] add a documentation page directly within the forest cms with FAQ and basic overview of how to use the cms.
 - [ ] rip out paper_trail gem in favor of our own solution for versioning
 - [ ] add additional og tags http://ogp.me/
 - [ ] add schema.org microdata where appopriate, e.g. for navigation menus, headers, footers